 Integrity protection uses an XPK to sign the data which (depending on who is the sender and who is the receiver of the signed information) can be a CSK or an SPK as specified in subclause 4.8.
 An XPK-ID (CSK-ID/SPK-ID) is used to key the XPK (CSK/SPK).
 It is assumed that before the procedures in subclause 6.6.3.3 and subclause 6.6.3.4 are called, the CSK/CSK-ID and/or SPK/SPK-ID are available on the sender and recipient of the integrity protected content, as described in subclause 4.8.

-The procedures in subclause 6.6.3.3 and subclause 6.6.3.4 shall be used with a XPK equal to the CSK and a XPK-ID equal to the CSK-ID in the following circumstances as described in 3GPP TS 33.180 [78]:

-1) MCPTT client sends integrity protected content to an MCPTT server; and

-2) MCPTT server sends integrity protected content to an MCPTT client.

-The procedure in subclause 6.6.3.3 and subclause 6.6.3.4 shall be used with a XPK equal to the SPK and a XPK-ID equal to the SPK-ID in the following circumstances as described in 3GPP TS 33.180 [78]:
+The procedures in 3GPP TS 24.379 [81]subclause 6.6.3.3 and subclause 6.6.3.4 shall be used with a XPK equal to the SPK and a XPK-ID equal to the SPK-ID in the following circumstances as described in 3GPP TS 33.180 [78]:

-1) MCPTT server sends integrity protected content to an MCPTT server in the same domain; and
+1) IWF sends integrity protected content to an MCPTT server in the same domain; and